 Vycep Na Stojaka

-This place honestly has the greatest beer.
-The weissbier was exceptional.
-The greatest part is you can take your beer outside and just sit on the sidewalk and take in that vitamin D. Sometimes you just need to sit down, relax, and have a beer.
-You may be a little shocked when they pour your beer as it looks like the glass may only be a quarter full with beer.
-The last 75% is pure foam.
+You may be a little shocked when they pour your beer.
+It looks like the glass may only be a quarter full with beer and that the last 75% is pure foam.
 BUT, there’s no need to worry.
 They weigh every single beer to make sure you’re getting the exact amount you pay for.

-Just across the street is the place to go if you have a sweet tooth.
-Trust me when you get authentic Czech dessert it’s phenomenal and this place will not disappoint.
-They also have a dozen flavors of ice cream.
-They even a Vegan flavor they change weekly, so there are options for everyone!
+Another places just across the street from St James Church is a must go if you have a sweet tooth.
+You will find authentic Czech desserts that will make your mouth water.
+They also have a dozen flavors of ice cream if you’re craving that.
+And they even a Vegan flavor they change weekly, so there are options for absolutely everyone!

-This place is absolutely fantastic!
-At the big square where Brno Market is located, there is a lovely vegetable market (Zelňák).
+This market is absolutely fantastic!
+Downtown Brno has a big square where this market is located, there is a lovely vegetable market called Zelňák.
 The market is filled with fresh produce that is also relatively cheap.
-All the berries we very juicy and tasty.
-Plants, spices, vegetables, fruit, you name it, they have it.
+All the berries we very juicy and tasty and reasonably priced.
+Plants, spices, vegetables, fruit – you name it, they have it.

 Again, this is an area where you can sit down all day and just enjoy the good food, sights, and do some people watching.

 For lunch we highly recommend going to the Bucheck food truck right in between the Vegetable market and Brno market.
-Make sure to go around 11:30 am (when they open) as they get pretty busy and sell out.
-Then you’ll be out of lunch and will not be able to try one of their delicious pulled pork burgers, and you’ll be pretty sad.
-Yeah, you guessed it.
-We missed out on this amazing opportunity 🙁
+Make sure to go around 11:30 am (when they open) as they get pretty busy and might sell out.

-Grab an ice cream or an IPA from the Street food market below and enjoy the afternoon.
+Grab an ice cream or an IPA from the street food market below and enjoy the afternoon suntanning on the rooftop.

 #3 Kníničky Reservoir

 The Kninicky reservoir is an absolutely stunning spot on the outskirts of Brno.
 It’s the perfect place for an afternoon stroll and getting some fresh air after being out in the city.
-It’s only a short 20-minute tram ride from the center of the city, and once you’re there you’ll feel like you’re at a little Czech resort village.
+It’s only a short 20-minute tram ride from the city center, and once you’re there you’ll feel like you’re at a little Czech resort village.
 It may only be a dam but the surroundings are beautiful with a castle also not too far away.

-This is where we stayed.
-The Hotel is located right next to the dam and is the perfect place to stay.
-Rooms are standard but are exceptionally clean.
 The perks that sold it to us was the wellness facility.
 It has a pool, a dry sauna, and a regular sauna which are all included in your stay.
 This comes along with a continental breakfast with a view facing the reservoir.
-If you book a night here via Booking.com, make sure you use this link in order to get 10% return after your stay!

 Pristav u Vodu

 Now, this is a great trip to do if you’ve got a full day at the reservoir.
-If you plan on going in the summer then go and take the ferry across the reservoir too Veveri Castle.
-It was founded in the middle of the 11th century and used as a hunting lodge.
+If you plan on going in the summer then take the ferry across the reservoir to Veveri Castle.
+The castle was founded in the middle of the 11th century and used as a hunting lodge.

-Have you been to Brno yet?
+Have you been to Brno before?
 What was your highlight of the trip?